nvs/map/docs/debugging.md

 The 'build' command extends upon this behavior without altering the standard JASS language syntax, making the `debug` keyword more useful.
-When the `options.debug` flag is set to `false`, debugging is essentially disabled.
+When the `flags.debug` is set to `false`, debugging is essentially disabled.
 Functionally, this does not really change anything, given that `debug` is ignored by default.
 However, in an attempt to avoid potential side effects (such as code bloat after optimization), statements prefixed with `debug` are